 Refer to the air conditioner manufacturer's information in your InfoCase for complete operating instructions.

 AIR CONDITIONER FILTER

-The washable foam air conditioner filter is located in the ceiling-mounted return A/C grille in the lounge area of the coach.
+The washable foam filter should be checked monthly for dirt build-up and cleaned or replaced as needed.
+It is located in the ceiling-mounted air conditioner grille in the lounge area.